-Saint of the Day – 15 November – St ALBERTUS MAGNUS/Albert the Great O.P.
-(1200-1280) Doctor of the Church – Doctor universalis (Universal Doctor)- Dominican Friar, Priest, Bishop, Theologian, Scientist, Philospher, Teacher, Writer.
+Saint of the Day – 15 November – St ALBERTUS MAGNUS/Albert the Great OP (1200-1280) Doctor of the Church – Doctor universalis (Universal Doctor) – Priest and Friar of the Order of Preachers, Bishop, Theologian, Scientist, Philospher, Teacher, Writer.
 Born in c 1200 at Lauingen an der Donau, Swabia (part of modern Germany) – 15 November 1280 at Cologne, Prussia (part of modern Germany) of natural causes.
 Patronages – • medical technicians• natural sciences• philosophers• schoolchildren• scientists (proclaimed on 13 August 1948 by Pope Pius XII)• students• theology students.
 St Albert was Beatified in 1622 by Pope Gregory XV and Canonised and created a Doctor of the Church in 1931 by Pope Pius XI.
 St Albert was known during his lifetime as Doctor universalis and Doctor expertus and, late in his life, the sobriquet Magnus was appended to his name.
 Scholars have referred to him as the greatest German philosopher and theologian of the Middle Ages.

 Born around 1206 in Launingen, Germany, Albert was educated as a young man at the University of Padua, and joined the Dominican Order in 1223.
 He spent the following years engaged in various studies and teaching assignments in several German cities, most prominently Cologne.
 He left Cologne for the University of Paris in 1245.